Keep the Change (1992 film)

 Keep the Change is a 1992 American Western television film directed by Andy Tennant and written by John Miglis, based on the 1989 novel of the same name by Thomas McGuane.
 It stars William Petersen, Lolita Davidovich, Rachel Ticotin, Buck Henry, Fred Dalton Thompson, Jeff Kober, Lois Smith, and Jack Palance.
+Keep the Change premiered on TNT on June 9, 1992.
 It won a Spur Award from the Western Writers of America in 1992.

 Plot

 Joe Starling, a failing artist, who deserted his family's ranch to live in California with his girlfriend Astrid.
 However, he leaves Astrid behind and returns to his home in Montana in search of life's meaning, and to resolve a mid-life identity crisis by raising cattle.
 But once he arrives back, he discovers his old rival, Overstreet, a tough, rugged rancher who hasn't changed, will stop at nothing to get Joe's family's land into his hands.
 Both men are pitted against each other in a struggle for land.
 Along the way, Joe encounters ghost from the past, including Overstreet's daughter and his old high school sweetheart Ellen.
 He discovers she has a daughter, who he didn't know he's the father, and she married his old high school rival Billy Kelton, which becomes complicated.
 He soon realize that he too has a dark secret, that he's able to come to terms of what he's dealt with in the past.